spheredev/oozaru/README.md

-**Oozaru** is a lightweight implementation of the [Sphere](https://github.com/fatcerberus/sphere) game engine for the Web, written entirely in TypeScript and based only on existing HTML and JavaScript technologies; no third-party browser plugin is required and the engine runs out of the box on all mainstream browsers.
+**Oozaru** is a lightweight implementation of the [Sphere](https://github.com/fatcerberus/sphere) game engine for the Web, written entirely in TypeScript and based on standard HTML and JavaScript technologies; no third-party browser plugin is required and the engine runs out of the box on all mainstream browsers.